kazik871/blackcompany-task/README.md

 Your task is very simple:

-1. Prepare new endpoint „/api/v1/users” in REST API, which create the user in the database.
+1. Prepare new endpoint „/api/v1/users” in REST API, which creates the user in the database.
-2. Prepare display all users (provided by endpoint) as a list that will be located at: "/users" url.
+2. Prepare display all users (provided by endpoint) as a list "/users"

 ###Information about task
-The user consists of the following data:
+The user has following data:

 1. firstname
 2. surname